idaholab/moose/framework/doc/content/source/convergence/DefaultNonlinearConvergence.md

 !equation
 \frac{\|\mathbf{\delta u}\|_2}{\|\mathbf{u}\|_2} < \tau_{\delta u,\text{rel}} \,.

-This class reports divergence if any of the following conditions are true:
+This class reports divergence if +any+ of the following conditions are true:

 !equation
 \|\mathbf{r}\|_2 = \text{NaN} \,,